martindbp/lazybug/README.md

 We use the accounts on the main site (lazybug.ai) as a SSO for Discourse.
 Here is the authentication flow:

 1. User enters `lazybug.ai` and logs in.
 When logged in a JWT is stored in a cookie on this domain
-2. User clicks "Discuss" which diverts them to `discourse.lazybug.ai`
+2. We embed a hidden iframe pointing to `discourse.lazybug.ai`.
-3. Discourse server does a request to `lazybug.ai/api/discourse/sso` with an sso and sig token as query parameters (see `discourse_sso` [endpoint](https://github.com/martindbp/lazybug/blob/master/backend/app/app.py))
+3. When loading the iframe, the discourse server does a request back to `lazybug.ai/api/discourse/sso` with an sso and sig token as query parameters (see `discourse_sso` [endpoint](https://github.com/martindbp/lazybug/blob/master/backend/app/app.py))
 )
 4. Lazybug server validates the sso and sig using the key in the `DISCOURSE_SECRET` env variable (created by admin on Discourse)
 5. Lazybug server uses the JWT stored in the cookie to extract user id and email, and returns this info to Discourse
+6. Discourse sets session tokens in the cookies for discourse.lazybug.ai
-6. User is now logged in using their email on Discourse
+7. User is now logged in using their email on Discourse

 See [this article](https://meta.discourse.org/t/setup-discourseconnect-official-single-sign-on-for-discourse-sso/13045) for enabling SSO on Discourse.

 ### Prefilled comments